AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-async-apis.md

 ## What's Available

 Our original Firefly APIs operated in a synchronous fashion.
 You could call the API with a given text prompt and generate an image, however Firefly platform delayed returning the response until it generated your assets.
-If you're not already familiar with our standard, syncrhonous APIs, see the [Create your First Firefly API Implementation](https://developer.adobe.com/firefly-services/docs/firefly-api/guides/how-tos/create-your-first-ff-application/) for a refresher on the APIs in general.
+If you're not already familiar with our standard, synchronous APIs, see the [Create your First Firefly API Implementation](https://developer.adobe.com/firefly-services/docs/firefly-api/guides/how-tos/create-your-first-ff-application/) for a refresher on the APIs in general.

-Currently, the async operations include:
+Currently, the asynchronous API includes:

 * [Generate Images](link)
 * [Expand Image](ditto)